yushan777/bip39-checksum/README.md

 ### Disclaimer
 This was purely for learning and educational purposes.
 While it should work, it is not intended to be used as a recovery tool, and I do not recommend relying on it.

+There are far more reputable tools available such as [Ian Coleman's BIP39 Tool](https://iancoleman.io/bip39/) and [Bitcoiner's Seed Tool](https://bitcoiner.guide/seed/).
+Just remember to run them offline on an airgapped computer that is never connected to the internet.

 This script analyzes BIP39 seed phrases, specifically focusing on 12-word or 24-word seed phrases (Most common).

 Given the first 12 or 23 words, it will generate all the possible final (12th or 24th) words.